 Before you insert your card into any gas pump terminal, take a second to check out the machine.
 Make sure the security tape around the terminal isn’t ripped or pulled off.
 The security door should be locked and should not be loose.
 After you've looked at the front of the machine, check the card reader itself and give it a tug to check for a possible skimming device.
 Card readers are securely attached to terminals, so they should never be loose or pop off.
 If this happens, don’t use the machine and notify the gas station attendant immediately.

-We also advise using the ‘debit’ payment option and entering your PIN when using a debit card at a gas pump.
+We also advise using the ‘debit’ payment option and entering your PIN if you're using a debit card at a gas pump.
 Make sure to cover the keypad with your hand when entering your PIN so the people around you cannot see your personal number.
-If you forgot your PIN or need help setting one up, call PIN Now at 800.992.3808.

 To use the ‘credit’ payment option without a PIN or to use your Lake Trust Credit Card, take a minute to go inside the gas station to pay for your fuel.
 Inside, you’ll be able to use the secure EMV chip function on the payment terminal.
 The extra security features on an EMV chip card cannot be enabled unless the card is inserted into a chip reader (versus swiping your card using the magnetic strip).